Skip to main content

 Interaction of Pollinators With Native and Nonnative Plant Species

 Iowa land is abundant with both native and nonnative plant species.
-Observing both types of plants, we can gather a better understanding in regards to the pollinators they attract and if these choices affect native and nonnative plant species in any way.
+Observing both types of plants, we can gather a better understanding of the pollinators they attract and if these choices affect native and nonnative plant species in any way.

 Location